All Episodes

 This is not the party of Joe Lieberman.

-It that that party's long gone.
+That party's long gone.

-This is a new radical, extreme socialist, real socialist democratic party.
+This is a new radical, extreme, socialist, real socialist Democratic party.

 They want to provide everything, every promise, everything is free.

-We got to get rid of oil and gas and the combustion engine and even cows and airplanes, which they all fly on.
+We've got to get rid of oil and gas and the combustion engine and even cows and airplanes, which they all fly on.

-It's these are very insane times that we're living in.
+These are very insane times that we're living in.

 I will tell you that.